farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### Reference flows calculation pre-processor

 This pre-processor compute a loadflow on the input network situation before and after applying contingencies.
-Return the list of monitored element Id's associated to the it's reference flow on the base case and after each contingencies.
+Returns the list of monitored element Id's associated to it's reference flow on the basecase and after each contingencies.

 ##### Sensitivity calculation pre-processor